Obere Heldsbergstrasse 5, St. Margrethen.

 The Festung Heldsberg (Heldsberg fortress) is a defensive fortification at the eastern entrance to Switzerland.
 Here the wide and flat valley of the Alpenrhein opens to the north, towards Germany and Austria.
 This is the upper part of the Rhine river, which flows into the Bodensee (Lake Constance).
 For some kilometers the Swiss border to Austria is formed by the Rhine river, not by a mountain ridge, and so in case of an invasion this would have been the ideal geography to enter the country.
 A second possibility would have been an attack across Lake Constance, and this fortress also protected this border.

-At the begin of World War II the Swiss government planned various fortifications to protect the borders wherever they are not protected naturally by steep mountains.
+At the beginning of World War II the Swiss government planned various fortifications to protect the borders wherever they are not protected naturally by steep mountains.
 So this underground fort was planned before the war, after Austria was annexed by Germany on 12-MAR-1938, at this strategic location and built during the early years of the war.
-The power of the fortress was known to the Germans, so an internal report called Operation Tannenbaum (operation Christmas tree) contained the recommendation to avoid this area in case of am attack against Switzerland, because of the fortress.
+The power of the fortress was known to the Germans, so an internal German report called Operation Tannenbaum (operation Christmas tree) contained the recommendation to avoid this area in case of am attack against Switzerland, because of the fortress.

 The bunker is today used as a museum for this kind of fortresses.
 It shows anti-airplane and anti-tank canons, heavy infantry weapons and ammunition from World War II.
-There is an exhibition of hand held weapon development in Switzerland during the last century and a collection of ammunition cross sections.
+There is an exhibition of hand held weapon development in Switzerland during the last century and a collection of ammunition cross-sections.
 A part of the exhibition shows historic and contemporary communication equipment.
 And finally there is an exhibition of binoculars, sighting mechanisms, and telescopic sights.
 There are also lamps, gas masks and other equipment.
 The exhibitions were donated by locals.